cthye/academic-resume/content/project/restir/index.md

 ρ · Le · G); 2) using a constant length "reservoir" to store accepted samples; 3) reusing information from nearby samples both spatially and temporally.

+The project implements three unbiased RIS along with the biased one: the naive method, the MIS method, and the HMIS method which combines RIS with heuristics.

 Please see the [report](https://drive.google.com/file/d/1TLZh64V2zknsVvBiiteAcnIq1dyykyNn/view?usp=sharing) for further explanation about the mathematical background of ReSTIR and more rendering results.

 Below section shows different result rendered with Monte Carlo and ReSTIR of a scene with 400 lights in total to present the power of ReSTIR.

+Rendered with ReSTIR with spp 4:
-![ReSTIR with spp 4](images/final_restir_1_bunny_4.png)
+![ReSTIR with spp 4](images/final_restir_1_bunny_4.png) Rendered with Monte Carlo with spp 4:
-![Monte Carlo with spp 4](images/mc_bunny_4.png)
+![Monte Carlo with spp 4](images/mc_bunny_4.png) Rendered with ReSTIR with spp 40:
-![ReSTIR with spp 40](images/final_restir_1_bunny_40.png)
+![ReSTIR with spp 40](images/final_restir_1_bunny_40.png) Rendered with Monte Carlo with spp 40:
 ![Monte Carlo with spp 40](images/mc_bunny_40.png)